-The use of pronouns does make a difference.
-Congregations that use "we believe" instead of "I believe" are probably doing so because they want to stress community or the "confession of community."
-They miss the point that community (the one) is developed fully by the personal confession and relationship with God of each individual congregant (the many) .
+The use of pronouns in the text of the creeds indicates their use as either a baptismal confession "I believe" or in congregational worship "We believe."
+The "confession of the community" (the one) is realized fully by the personal confession and relationship with God of each individual congregant (the many).
 This is why, in many "confessional" churches, the faith is dead.
 The faith is dead because the confession is mere words; there is no living relationship subsuming the confession.

 The earliest manuscript containing this creed is dated ca. 750.
 The Apostles creed was developed from the “Old Roman Creed.”
 This statement of belief was presented by Marcellus of Ancyra ca. 340 to Bishop Julius of Rome , to prove that he was orthodox in faith.
 It is almost identical with a Roman Creed mentioned by Rufinus ca. 400, and is in fact clearly based on the baptismal creeds of c.
 200. In Western churches, this creed has been traditionally used at baptisms.

 When "catholic" is used in these early creeds its primary referent is the universality of the reign of Christ (over heaven and earth and all nations and men therein).
 Second, catholic embodies the universality of the atonement ...
 Christ by taking all humanity to Himself in the Incarnation (John 1:1-14; Colossians 1:16-17), (1) took all men into death with Him, (1) took all men to the grave with Him, (3) took all men with Him in His resurrection, and (3) presented all men to the Father with Him in His ascension.
 Third, by inference from the universality of Christ's kingdom and atonement, catholic refers to the universal body of Christ, men and women who participate in Christ's redemption by the Spirit, irrespective of race, from every tribe, tongue, kindred, and nation (Revelation 5:9-10).